when do i register my kid for school in new brunswick

 It’s always a good idea to pick up things like lunch cans and backpacks at least a couple of weeks before school.
 Have your child practice opening the zippers, taking out containers, knowing where different items will be, etc. Check out this post for more practical tips!

-If you miss the October registration push, contact the school your child will attend as soon as possible.
+If you miss the October registration push, contact the district as soon as possible.
 You CAN register later in the year, but the earlier you can, the better, as there are lots of preparation events that are helpful for parents – and it makes it easier for the schools to figure out things like class size and busing.
+If you need help, you can always reach out to the Early Years Family Navigator by calling 506-869-7197 or emailing eyfn-asde@gnb.ca.

-The assessment is a simple series of activities, administered by an educator from Family and Early Childhood Anglophone East on behalf of the Department of Education and Early Childhood Development, that helps understand where your child’s skills are at that time.
+The EYE-DA is a simple series of activities, administered by an educator from Family and Early Childhood Anglophone East on behalf of the Department of Education and Early Childhood Development.
+It helps understand where your child’s skills are at that moment in time.
 These assessments take into consideration your child’s age, as well as how comfortable they appear to be with the educator.
 The EYE-DA takes about 45 minutes to complete.
 Children play and talk and are not meant to feel like they are being tested.

 The goal of the EYE-DA is to help you understand any areas in which your child could use help to prepare them for the transition to Kindergarten.
 Don’t think of this as a test, for either your child or yourself.
 It’s meant to be fun for the kids and give you some guidance on areas you might want to work on before they head off in September.

-Being registered for school early also means that you will receive notification from your school about the annual events, such as Kindergarten Orientation day.
-Before the pandemic, this was a day where you and your child would spend a portion of a school day in the Kindergarten classrooms with the teachers in the Spring.
+Being registered for school early means that you will receive notification from your school about the annual events, such as Kindergarten Orientation day.
+This is generally a day where you and your child spend a portion of a school day in the Kindergarten classrooms with the teachers in the Spring.

 MORE TIPS FOR KINDERGARTEN PREP